mrwunderbar666/rpi-vumonitor-python/docs/index.md

 It should move the VU Meter needle close to its maximum deflection and then return to 0.
 You can also use the [wiringpi calibration tool in my github](https://github.com/mrwunderbar666/rpi-vumonitor-python/blob/master/calibration-tools/wiringpi_setpwm.py).

 # Insert Gif of VU Meter with Wiring Pi

+Notice how there is almost no jitter using the hardware PWM.

+## 4: Digital to Analog Converter (DAC)

+With PWM we face some strong limitations: if we use software PWM we can use any GPIO pin, but get a lot of jitter.
+If we use hardware PWM we are limited to very few pins and two channels, but get almost no jitter.

+This is were the DAC comes in.
+It let's us control more VU Meters at a high level of accuracy.

+### Chosing a DAC

+There are plenty of choices but also some considerations to make:

+We need to have low voltages between 0 - 500 mV, and the supply source provides 3.3 V. That means we need a decent resolution.

+The resolution (or steps) of the DAC depends of its bit value.

+The cheaper DACs provide an 8-bit resolution, which means 256 steps:

+    \frac{3300mV}{256} = 12.8 mV

+So with that we can control the voltage in 12.8 mV steps.
+A bit too low for my taste.

+At 10-bit we get 1024 steps:

+    \frac{3300mV}{1024} = 3.32 mV

+So with that we can control the voltage in 3.3 mV steps.
+Much better, but let's take this further.

+At 12-bit we have 4096 steps of resolution:

+    \frac{3300mV}{4096} = 0.8 mV

+12-bit seems right, because it let's us control the VU Meter in around 1 mV steps.
+Which provides a quite accurate of the needle at the end.

+DACs also have a varying amount of channels.
+So the amount of channels depend on the amount of VU Meters you want to drive.
+And 12-bit DACs get significantly more expensive by increasing amount of channels.

+You also want to make sure that the DAC uses either SPI or I2C to communicate with the RPi via GPIOs.

+Another consideration is the packaging: there are amazing microchips out there that can do cool stuff, but some of them are only available in a Surface Mount packaging which requires a particular set of tools and skills to handle.
+Therefore, I prefer to get nice big DIP or through hole components that are easy to wire up.

+The [MCP4725](http://ww1.microchip.com/downloads/en/DeviceDoc/22039d.pdf) is a well supported DAC with [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) that is often sold with a [breakout board](http://lmgtfy.com/?q=mcp4725+breakout+board) and is therefore convenient to use.
+But it has only 1 channel, so you will be limited to drive only a single VU Meter from it.

+After some researching I decided to go for the [MCP4922](http://ww1.microchip.com/downloads/en/DeviceDoc/22250A.pdf) which has 12-bit and two channels, and comes in a nice big DIP package.
+The Raspberry Pi can communicate with the chip via SPI and you can find my [python library for it here](https://github.com/mrwunderbar666/python-rpi-mcp4922).